GoInterject/GoInterject.github.io/wIndex/jCombine_IF_139526244.md

 ## Function Summary

 jCombineIF() has a similar function to [jCombine()](jCombine_61702542).
-The key difference however, is that jCombineIF() uses a conditional statement to determine which values should be included into a single concatenated string. jCombineIF() requires the cell ranges for both the CriteriaRange and the SelectedRange to be continuous as jCombineIF() does not support non-continuous data ranges.
+A key difference is that jCombineIF() uses a conditional statement to determine which values should be included into a single concatenated string. jCombineIF() requires the cell ranges for both the CriteriaRange and the SelectedRange to be continuous as jCombineIF() does not support non-continuous data ranges.

 ### Function Arguments